The Walking Dead: Saints & Sinners: Plot

-The game is set in New Orleans after the walker outbreak.
-The player is taking the role of the Tourist, who is either male or female depending on the player's choice.
+The game is set in the flooded New Orleans after an outbreak.
+The player takes the role of the Tourist, who is either male or female depending on the player's choice.
 At a campfire, Henri tells the player the legend of The Reserve, an old military bunker filled with supplies and weapons.
-Henri explains that there are two factions attempting to take control of New Orleans, the Reclaimed and the Tower.
+Henri explains that there are two factions attempting to take control of New Orleans, "The Reclaimed" and "The Tower".